 It is not altogether common to find Xpanders or Matrix-12s—despite the fact that a good number were made, many of their owners have over time become very protective of these instruments because they can cover so much ground.
 And while they weren't quite enough to keep Oberheim afloat in the 1980s, these instruments have contributed significantly to Oberheim's long-term reputation: these are two of the most flexible polyphonic synthesizers ever made, providing years' worth of opportunity for experimentation.
 Whether you want 1980s synth orchestra sounds, huge basslines, lush ambient textures, or rampant generative sci-fi sound effects, they have you covered.

 No modern synths are quite like these, though recently more and more instruments have begun to add multitimbral support (albeit not to quite the extent of these synths).
 The Eurorack world has taken advantage of some of these instruments' more idiosyncratic features.
-Doepfer's A-106-6 Xpander Filter, for instance, provides the same filter options as the Xpander and Matrix-12 in a single Eurorack module.
+Doepfer's (now-discontinued) A-106-6 Xpander Filter, for instance, provides the same filter options as the Xpander and Matrix-12 in a single Eurorack module.
 Klavis's Flexshaper is a thorough adaptation of the Tracking Generator, providing a completely voltage-controllable five-breakpoint transfer function for bending voltages into completely new shapes (even up into audio rates).
 Arturia sought to directly recreate the Matrix-12 with their stunning Matrix-12V virtual instrument...and of course, the key innovation of these instruments—a digitally-controlled modulation routing system—has become a standard concept in countless synthesizers, virtual analog, true analog, digital, and software alike.

 Originally overshadowed during a time of change in the synthesizer industry, the Xpander and Matrix-12 have earned a cult reputation as some of the most interesting and flexible analog synths ever made—and having spent some time with them, we have to agree that this reputation is well-deserved.